cloud-coder/cascon-2019-kubernetes-apimanager/02-kubernetes-service-creation/02-kubernetes-service-creation.md

 If our microservice are aware of the service name of another microservice, then we can access them directly without needing to expose the service externally, and coming back in from the outside.
 But the issue we have now is that we do not know which port our other services are running on.
 When each pod is deployed, all currently available services are provided to it in the form of environment variables.
-Lets see what is provided to the *account-service*.
+Lets see what is provided to the *cost-service*.

 1. List the environment variables (still within the interactive session).
     ```